Personal development and self help books review.

 And it started me a kick.
 I’ve been reviewing all the personal development and self help books I can find.

 Instead of YOU having to try them all, I’ve done the work for you.
-Below- sorted by order of recommendation- are all the books you need.
+Below- sorted by order of recommendation- are all the books you need to start changing your life.
+Note that you have to put in the work, though.
+Great advice unapplied is useless.

 Table of contents